sixswordstudio/sixswordstudio.github.io/_posts/2022-11-01-online-portfolio.md

 - Go to the URL specified in the ```_Config.yml``` and GitHub Pages deployment source
 - Success!

+Note: Changes can take up to 10 minutes to update.

-This concludes the basic walkthrough of getting a website up and running without spending money using Ruby, Jekyll, and GitHub Pages.
+This concludes the basic walkthrough to get a website up and running without spending money using Ruby, Jekyll, and GitHub Pages.